Filing a Complaint on a Sheriff's Office Employee

 MARYLAND POLICE TRAINING AND STANDARDS COMMISSION UNIFORM CITIZEN COMPLAINT PROCESS

 - Each law enforcement agency shall have a citizen complaint process.

-- Citizens may make complaints in person, by telephone, or via email.
+- Citizens may make complaints in person, by telephone, via email, or through the public portal.

 - Citizens making complaints shall be required to provide a name, mailing address, and phone number or email if they wish to receive notifications.